mParticle Platform Terms of Service

 - Antivirus with automatic daily updates

-- DNS protection using DNS filtering technology to protect against malicious sites
+- DNS protection using Cisco Umbrella to protect against malicious sites

 - Full disk encryption.
 Every device is configured to use strong encryption to protect local data.